-Percentages: Concepts and Formulas for Placement Aptitude Tests
+Percentages: Concepts for Aptitude

 Percentage is one of the simplest tool for comparison of data, who will know that better than students 😛